 World Languages: LOTE

 The World Languages: LOTE single subject credential enables you to teach elementary, middle school, and high school world language classes in California public schools.
 The credential has two major parts - subject matter (the language other than English of your choice) and pedagogy (teacher preparation courses).
-In order to demonstrate subject matter competency you must either complete a Commission-approved program or pass the appropriate CSET examinations.
+In order to demonstrate subject matter competency you must either complete a CTC-approved program or pass the appropriate CSET examinations.

 For more information about the Single Subject Credential Program (overview, courses, credential requirements), please visit our SS website: SSCP

+All students must have an advisement appointment prior to beginning coursework.
 Please contact me to set up an appointment to plan your path toward a single subject credential.